zeineb24/Space-Shot/BUILD.md

-Find all information about the project in this ReadMe FILE.
+Find all information about the project in this BUILD FILE.

-# Flying plane SDL2 animation
+# Space Shot SDL2 animation

 This project is written in C and uses [CMake][] as a build system.<br>
 It shows how we can make a basic animation using [SDL2][SDL] : Flying plane.